Language Institute in Eutin, Germany

 The language of instruction for all classes is German.
 In addition, you are encouraged to use German as much as possible outside of class, including during group meals, excursions, interactions with host families, etc. Courses will take place four days per week.

 During their stay in Eutin, students will live with local host families.
-During weekend excursions, students will stay in double or triple occupancy hotel rooms.
+During overnight excursions, students will stay in double or triple occupancy hotel rooms.

 May 20: Depart for Germany